top of page

 • Who are your VIP guests? (e.g. grandparents, guideparents) – is there a date that suits them all?
 But if they can’t all make it, you could livestream your ceremony on Zoom and share a copy of the keepsake script you'll get after the ceremony.

 • What time of year would you like to have your ceremony?
-(Remember some suppliers might have more availability in the autumn/winter months and on Sundays)
+(Remember some suppliers, including your naming ceremony celebrant, might have more availability in the autumn/winter months and on Sundays)

 • Do you want to celebrate another special occasion at the same time? (such as combining your baby’s naming ceremony with their first birthday party)